good-loop/doc/pages/policy/equal-opportunities.md

 (a) Discrimination can be direct or indirect.
 Both forms of discrimination must be avoided.

-(b) Direct discrimination occurs when one person is treated less favourably than another on grounds relating to sex (sexism), race (racism), nationality, marital status, age, disability, sexual orientation, or religion (for clarity, anti-semitism is defined according to [1]).
+(b) Direct discrimination occurs when one person is treated less favourably than another on grounds relating to the Diversity Categories.
 "Positive discrimination" is also a form of discrimination.

-(c) Indirect discrimination occurs where a requirement is imposed which can be complied with by a smaller proportion of persons of a particular sex, race, nationality, marital status, disability, age, part-time or fixed term contract status, sexual orientation or religion, than persons in another group and which is not objectively justifiable in the given situation.
+(c) Indirect discrimination occurs where a requirement is imposed which can be complied with by a smaller proportion of persons of a particular Diversity Category, than persons in another group and which is not objectively justifiable in the given situation.
 Examples include:

   - seeking job applications only from persons under 27 years of age and with five years' post-graduate experience;
   - demanding technical qualifications for a job which are not necessary;
   - sending only full time employees on training courses.

-(d) Abusive or offensive behaviour and comments are unacceptable, especially when linked to sexual, racial or gender groups, and such behaviour is covered by this policy.
+(d) Abusive or offensive behaviour and comments are unacceptable, especially when linked to a Diversity Category, and such behaviour is covered by this policy.
 It is important that our culture encourages diversity and respect, and that the work environment is a safe place for people of all types - whilst also being a place where people can express themselves.